jfmoy/jfmoy.github.io/content/resume/_index.md

 - **Platform Development:** Engineered a sophisticated platform managing thousands of autonomous devices, facilitating billions of shopper engagements globally.
 - **Team Leadership:** Built and directed a diverse Engineering team of 12 specialists in Backend, Web, Mobile, Data Science, QA, and DevOps, scaling the business's technological capabilities.
-- **Global Collaboration:** Led external software engineering agencies and gaming studios across Europe and Asia, extending the internal team's capabilities.
+- **Global Collaboration:** Additionally led external software engineering agencies and gaming studios across Europe and Asia, extending the internal team's capabilities.
 - **Strategic Partnerships:** Collaborated closely with stakeholders and board members to translate the company vision into actionable, agile product and technical strategies.
 - **Innovation:** Spearheaded the development and specification of cutting-edge features and products, including the creation of Ksubaka OS for enhanced Android device resilience and reliability.
 - **Software and SDK Development:** Developed Ksubaka Android & Web SDKs, enabling swift third-party application deployment on our platform.